 Should new ground disturbance occur the Karst zone must be evaluated and when necessary DNER must be consulted prior to construction activities.
-The structure is located in the ABFE Zone X (500 year floodplain), but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
+Buyer must purchase flood insurance because the grant exceeds \$10,000 and the site is located in a Special Flood Hazard Area.
+The structure is located in the ABFE Zone A (100 yr floodplain), but mitigation/minimization measures not required as the project activities are not substantial improvement, and the building footprint is not being increased.
 The 5-step process is required.